lochlanmccarroll-hub/Lochlan_BluestampPortfolio/index.md

 # Basketball Shot Tracker
 ShotSync is a wireless basketball analytics system consisting of a wrist-mounted motion sensor (IMU) and a hoop-mounted outcome detector.
-It pairs wrist mechanics with shot results and reports measurements such as peak wrist speed, snap duration, follow-through, makes, misses, and shooting percentage.
+It pairs wrist mechanics with shot results to report important measurements like peak wrist speed, snap duration, follow-through, and shooting percentage.
 It also determines how consistent someones shot is, a important feature to facilitate improvement.
-The goal is to give athletes objective data they can use to study the consistency of their shooting motion.
+The goal is to give athletes objective data they can use to study the consistency of their shooting motion, and identify areas of improvement.

 | Lochlan McCarroll | Los Altos High School | Electrical Engineering | Incoming Freshman |